 Mometasone is a steroid.
 It prevents the release of substances in the body that cause inflammation.

-Sinuva is also used to prevent seasonal allergy symptoms in adults and children who are at least 12 years old.
+Sinuva (for the nose) is used to prevent seasonal allergy symptoms in adults and children who are at least 12 years old.

-Sinuva is used to treat nasal polyps only in adults.
+Sinuva is also used to treat nasal polyps only in adults.

 Mometasone may also be used for other purposes not listed in this medication guide.